jsvine/notebookjs/README.md

 ## Markdown and ANSI-coloring

-By default, notebook.js supports [marked](https://github.com/chjj/marked) for Markdown rendering, and [ansi_up](https://github.com/drudru/ansi_up) for ANSI-coloring.
-It does not, however, ship with those libraries, so you must `<script>`-include or `require` them before initializing notebook.js.
+On Node.js, notebook.js uses [marked](https://github.com/chjj/marked) for Markdown rendering, and [ansi_up](https://github.com/drudru/ansi_up) for ANSI-coloring.

+The browser-based version does not, however, ship with those libraries, so you must `<script>`-include or `require` them before initializing notebook.js.

 To support other Markdown or ANSI-coloring engines, set `nb.markdown` and/or `nb.ansi` to functions that accept raw text and return rendered text.

+## HTML Sanitization

+On Node.js, notebook.js runs all `"text/html"`-type outputs through [DOMPurify](https://github.com/cure53/DOMPurify).
+The browser-based version, however, does not ship with this library; to enable the default behavior, you must `<script>`-include or `require` it before initializing notebook.js.

+Alternative sanitizers can be passed by setting `nb.sanitizer` to a function that accepts a raw HTML string and returns a sanitized version.
+(To disable sanitization, set `nb.sanitizer = function (x) { return x; };`.)

 ## Code-Highlighting

 Notebook.js plays well with code-highlighting libraries.
 See [NBPreview](https://github.com/jsvine/nbpreview) for an example of how to add support for your preferred highlighter.
 However, if you wish to inject your own highlighting, you can install a custom highlighter function by adding it under the `highlighter` name in an `notebookjs` instance.
 For instance, here is an implementation which colorizes languages using [Prismjs](http://prismjs.com) during page generation for a static site:

 ```js
 var Prism = require('prismjs');